The cost of a simple funeral with Bare averages around $2,600*. Click below to see the price for your area.

-The death of a husband, wife, or spouse is a tough thing to go through already.
+The death of a husband, wife, or spouse is already an extremely traumatic and difficult experience.
 But the financial impact of funeral costs for pensioners and other expenses can add significant weight to the stress, especially for those who rely on Centrelink benefits to get by.

 The Cost of Death report, published by Australian Seniors, reveals that almost a third (32%) of Australian families are left in financial hardship after paying for a funeral – and they take at least six months to recover from the debt.

 Pensioners dealing with the loss of a partner may be eligible for government assistance through bereavement and pension payments.
 A Centrelink lump-sum payment can also help with funeral costs for pensioners.

 We have put together this guide to help Australian pensioners understand the benefits they may be entitled to, following the death of a spouse.
 The following will be explained below:

 - The impact on pensioners paying off funerals

 - How to pay for a loved one’s funeral

 - Centrelink lump sum bereavement payment and other pensioner benefits